jgmalcolm/jgmalcolm.github.io/_drafts/medschool-resources.md

 ### [U World](http://www.usmleworld.com/purchase.aspx).

 * $250 for qbank and self-assessment
+* Created by the authors of the STEP1 exam
+  * Just like the First Aid for STEP1 review book, everyone purchases U World.
 * Purchase about 90 days out from your STEP1 date
 * Organize your classmates to get a group discount

 ### [USMLE-Rx Qmax](https://www.usmle-rx.com/content/step-1-qmax)